-For patients who want to achieve more youthful appearances without undergoing extensive plastic surgery, Dr. Kassir offers the Band Aid Lift™ at his New Jersey and New York practices.
+For patients who want to achieve more youthful appearances without undergoing extensive plastic surgery, Dr. Kassir offers the Band Aid Lift™ at his New Jersey practices.
 Patients who want to achieve the best possible cosmetic improvements with minimally invasive surgery will want to get the Band Aid Lift™.

 Want to look as young as you feel but not ready for a full facelift?
 Dr. Kassir suggests the new Band Aid Lift™, which may be an ideal solution for baby boomers, who are just starting to see the effects of aging.
 Its benefits are lower cost, shorter surgical time, quicker recovery, and excellent results.
 The shortened procedure and recovery time are ideal for patients looking for a more youthful appearance without the downtime of traditional lifts.
 Now we can perform these lifts in as little as two visits, and patients can resume normal activity in a few days.

 The Band Aid Facelift™ is performed through small incisions, which may be covered with a bandaid, hence the name Band Aid Facelift™.
 The incisions may be place under the chin, above the ears or behind the ears, depending on the problem areas you wish to target.
 The Band Aid Facelift™ carries fewer risks than the traditional facelift while offering a refreshed, younger appearance.

 - Shorter surgery time (about one hour), performed in the office